 Reading to your baby is a time for bonding and fun when your child creates a positive association with books.
 Research shows that reading boosts language skills and its benefits extend through the school years.
 And the earlier reading starts at home, the greater the benefits.

 Babies, eager to learn about the real world around them, benefit most from books that feature things they see in everyday life.
-Before the age of three, children are concrete learners, meaning they absorb everything in their environment as reality.
-So we recommend saving the unicorns for later years when they can distinguish between real and make believe.
+Before the age of three, children are concrete learners, meaning they absorb everything in their environment as reality, so we recommend saving the unicorns for later years when they can distinguish between real and make believe.
 Infants learn best when their books feature one realistic image per page.
 Books with no written words are a powerful language tool and help you to model active engagement with a book.

 Tip: Make a book with pictures of family members and just a few words of text.
 Your baby will enjoy seeing familiar faces while learning new words and names.

-2. Engage in rhythmic conversation
+2. Engage in rhythmic conversation when you read to your baby

 The ideal way to read with a child is to actively engage her.
 This means asking questions about the book and then guiding her to elaborate, expand, and discuss.
 Setting up these habits is important from even the earliest months, as your baby will grow accustomed to reading as an interaction rather than a passive activity.